-This discussion describes the history and assumptions regarding the preliminary 2017-2018 budget.
-This budget will be presented to the Mountain Home School District Board of Trustees for input and recommendations.
-The final budget will change based on the workshop discussions and direction received by the Board.
+This discussion describes the history and assumptions regarding the published 2017-2018 budget.
+This budget was presented to the Mountain Home School District Board of Trustees for input and recommendations.
+The final budget has been formulated based on Board direction and Administrative goals with input from the April 25, 2017 public work session.